-About 15 years ago, I was somebody’s plus-one on an industry pass to go to a preview of Beyond the Sea, which was being shown in a really good theater with an above-average sound system.
+About 15 years ago, I was somebody’s plus-one on an industry pass to go to a preview of the showbiz biopic Beyond the Sea, which was being shown in a really good theater with an above-average sound system.
 I wasn’t a particular fan of Bobby Darin or even of Kevin Spacey (for all that he is the definitive Jamie Tyrone of our generation and frankly I don’t care about anything else); actually I just wanted to find out how cheesy the production could get.
-Well honestly, it did start off pretty cheesily, every element that should’ve contributed some genuine worth—like, you know, the lead acting, the directing, design, (makeup! prosthesis!) etc—was utter bad-phoney, not good-phoney, bullcrap…and then they struck up the soundtrack orchestra…
+Well honestly, it did start off pretty cheesily, every element that should’ve contributed some genuine worth—like, you know, the lead acting, the directing, design, (makeup! prosthesis!) etc—was utter bad-phony, not good-phony, bullcrap…and then they struck up the soundtrack orchestra…

 - “The Story So Far, with Conductor John Wilson”

 - “The Story So Far; Or, Conductor John Wilson—His Limits”

 - Kindle ebook of my Hollywood comedy-mystery COLD OPEN here.

 - Free pdf of my book JOHN WILSON: AN ENGLISH CONDUCTOR here.

 - Free pdf of my memoir re the Gyllenhaals A POET FROM HOLLYWOOD here.